jhame101/GearsEye/README.md

 * The third example simulates chemical vapor deposition, using both an initial configuration, pair style, and reaxff force field package compiled into our LAMMPS Dll.

 ### Demo 2: Animation
 For this demo, we show the capabilities of GEARS to rerun previously computed simulations, effectively acting as an simulation animator in virtual reality.
 Our demo runs several thousand time steps of a 100,000 particle simulation precomputed on the University of Southern California's high performance computing cluster.
+(Currently not working)

 Navigate to the FractureWorld level in the Contents windows, double click it, then press play.
 One can pause and unpause the animation by pressing the face buttons on their Oculus Touch or Vive Motion Controller.